AheadGameStudio/Argode/docs/save-load/index.md

 # Save & Load System

-The Argode system provides a comprehensive save/load functionality similar to Ren'Py, allowing players to save their game progress and restore it later with full state preservation.
+The Argode system provides a comprehensive save/load functionality with advanced features like screenshot thumbnails and flexible slot management, allowing players to save their game progress and restore it later with full state preservation.

 ## Overview